CK-Yong/gaip-net/Readme.md

 [License.md](./License.md)

 ## Other Notes
-You can find the grammar files in GoogleApiDesign.ApiUtilities.Grammar.
+You can find the grammar files in `src/Gaip.Net.Core/Grammar`.
-You should configure your ANTLR config to put files in src/GoogleApiDesign.ApiUtilities.
-I put it in the Antlr4 directory for convenience.
+You should configure your ANTLR config to put files in `src/Gaip.Net.Core/...`.
+I put it in a `src/Gaip.Net.Core/Antlr4` directory for convenience.